sophienaustdal/MIST4610GroupProject2/README.md

 <img width="1185" alt="Screenshot 2025-04-25 at 10 23 47 AM" src="https://github.com/user-attachments/assets/92f52514-c5f7-468b-b5a7-acc7f20eb106" />

-Manipulations:

-“Major Brands”: Ford, GM, Chrysler, BMW, Mercedes, Volkswagen, Honda, Nissan, Hyundai, Kia, Subaru, Tesla, Mazda, Toyota
+We filtered manufacturers to include "major brands", as the common manufacturers most people think of.
+The filter included Ford, GM, Chrysler, BMW, Mercedes, Volkswagen, Honda, Nissan, Hyundai, Kia, Subaru, Tesla, Mazda, and Toyota.
+Recall type included the categories of Vehicle and Equipment, which was placed in the color mark to differentiate the two more easily.

-Category: Vehicle and Equipment

 We observed that, of our four categories of "Recall Type" (Vehicle, Equipment, Tire, Child Seat), Vehicle and Equipment recalls far outweighed the latter two.
 Following this, we wanted to narrow our large data pool into relevant information, so the "Major Brands" filter was created.
 Comparing our brands to the number of recalls, we found two key pieces of information-- Ford, GM, and Chrysler are the most recalled brands, and Vehicular recalls were much higher than Equipment recalls consistently per brand.

 Part 2: